 -9999) policy ebuilds now have

-USE support for building in (or leaving out) SELinux policy statements.
+building in (or leaving out) SELinux policy statements.

 One of the "problems" I have been facing since I took on the maintenance of SELinux policies within Gentoo Hardened is the (seeming) inability to make a "least privilege" policy that suits the flexibility that Gentoo offers.
 As a quick recap: SELinux policies describe the "acceptable behavior" of an application (well, domain to be exact), often known as the "normalized behavior" in the security world.
 When an application (which runs within a SELinux domain) wants to perform some action which is not part of the policy, then this action is denied.

 Some applications can have very broad acceptable behavior.
 A web server for instance might need to connect to a database, but that is not the case if the web server only serves static information, or dynamic information that doesn't need a database.
 To support this, SELinux has booleans through which optional policy statements can be enabled or disabled.
 So far so good.